Geoscience goals for the major and major/minor requirements

 The only route to honors in the major is writing a thesis and passing an oral examination.
 To be admitted to the thesis program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100 level; the department may petition on behalf of the student if the GPA in the major is between 3.0 and 3.5.
 See Academic Distinctions.

-Students considering graduate school are urged to take two semesters of mathematics, two of chemistry, two of physics, and a geoscience field course (e.g., GEOS 238W) and/or a summer geoscience field course offered by another institution.
+Students considering graduate school are urged to take two semesters of mathematics, two of chemistry, two of physics, and a geoscience field experience or summer research program.
 Students will choose an appropriate set of complementary courses with the guidance of a departmental advisor.